salesforce-misc/LoyaltyMobileSDK-Android/README.md

 For a detailed understanding of each method and its parameters, please refer to the comments in the provided `LoyaltyAPIManager` code.

-## Test the Loyalty Management Mobile SDK for Android and Sample App

-Run the `run_tests.sh` script from the command line to test the LoyaltyMobileSDK-Android and the sample app.
-To ensure that the script is executable, run the `chmod +x run_tests.sh` script.
-The script provides these capabilities.

 ## Contribute to the SDK

 You can contribute to the development of the Loyalty Management Mobile SDK.
-1. Fork the Loyalty Management Mobile SDK for Android // TODO Add the repository link.
+1. Fork the Loyalty Management Mobile SDK for Android [repository](https://github.com/salesforce-misc/LoyaltyMobileSDK-Android)
 2. Create a branch with a descriptive name.
 3. Implement your changes.
 4. Test your changes.